TypeSammy/tictactoe/README.md

 ## 🐛 Bugs
-- When winner is called with empty cells remaining, those cells still have a click event listener
-- Upon re-setting the game through the CTA's, some O's style color turns white as opposed to staying beige
 - Cannot close gap between Player One and Player Two flex box

 ## 🌱  Planned future edits